Disney Parks Adopt Seasonal Pricing on 1-Day Ticket

 Source: Disney Destinations Travel News

-Corey is a lifelong Disney fan, has been with DIS and Dreams Unlimited Travel for over 20 years, and is a founding member of the DIS Unplugged podcast.
-He is a Disney's College Program Alumni (1997) and moved to Orlando after graduating from LSU in 2000.
-He is husband to an incredible wife and mother and father to two remarkable children (12 & 13).
+Corey is a lifelong Disney fan who has been part of DIS and Dreams Unlimited Travel for over 20 years.
+A Disney College Program alumnus from 1997, he moved to Orlando after graduating from LSU in 2000.
+Corey is the husband of an incredible wife and the proud father of two remarkable children, ages 16 and 17.